kushagra-garg/dream-nest-app/README.md

-# Dream Nest
+# Dream Rentals
-Dream Nest is a web application for listing and booking vacation rentals built with React, Node.js, Express, MongoDB.
+Dream Rentals is a web application for listing and booking vacation rentals built with React, Node.js, Express, MongoDB.

 ## Getting Started